suadha93/ParFlow_DataRetrievalAndExtraction/README.md

     ]
 }
 ```
+There are two ways to run the tool

-We have provided a wrapper function that simplifies the extraction of time-series data and variables.
+1- using a wrapper function that simplifies the extraction of time-series data and variables.
 To run the wrapper, use the following command format:

 ```
 python wrapper.py data_input.json output_format